-Whether you’re worried about what might happen to society as the Coronavirus pandemic refuses to go away or you just want to be ready in case of an earthquake or other natural disaster, there’s never a bad time to be prepared.
+If 2020 has taught us anything, it’s to expect the unexpected — and then some.
+And while we’re not able to predict every looming disaster, we’ve learned that a little preparation can provide a lot of peace of mind for whatever may come.
 To assemble the following list of emergency supplies, we consulted recommendations from the CDC, Red Cross, the Department of Homeland Security, and the NYC Emergency Management Department.
 But those agencies give you only general categories, and we wanted specifics.
 So we interviewed 16 survivalists, preppers, bushcrafters, homesteaders, and emergency professionals about their favorite things to always have on-hand — and their advice to make your bugout (or bugin) the best it can possibly be.
 Here are their suggestions, broken down into categories based on your level of survivalist instinct.

 There was plenty of consensus here, too.
 Unsurprisingly, everyone likes a Leatherman.
 “I am a big fan,” Snyder says.
 “There are many types to choose from to meet your needs and budget.”
 Coyne likes the Supertool 300.
 And John Ramey of the prepper site theprepared.com likes the Leatherman Wave+ because it “doesn’t waste space and weight on tools that don’t matter much in an emergency, but it’s versatile and robust enough to be a core survival item.”
 The Signal, which McGill uses, also includes a fire starter and a whistle.